right-rudder/blitz/src/content/blog/_introducing-n345pk-blitz-aviations-new-cirrus-sr22t.md

 ---
 pubDate: "Jul 25 2025"
 title: "Blitz Aviation’s New Cirrus SR22T Raises the Bar for Flight Training"
-description: "The Cirrus SR22T isn’t just another airplane—it’s an industry leader.
+description: "The Cirrus SR22T isn’t just another airplane, it’s an industry leader.
 With a turbocharged Continental TSIO-550-K engine producing 315 horsepower, this aircraft delivers exceptional performance at high altitudes and across long distances.
 Whether you're training for your instrument rating or planning your first cross-country adventure, N345PK offers the range, speed, and capability to make every flight efficient and unforgettable."
 heroImage: "/src/assets/images/n345pk-rearview.jpeg"
 ---

 At [Blitz Aviation](/), we're committed to offering our students not only top-tier instruction but also the best tools to take their flight training to new heights.
-That’s why we’re thrilled to introduce the latest addition to our fleet: **the Cirrus SR22T, tail number N345PK**—a high-performance, turbocharged marvel that redefines what’s possible in general aviation training.
+That’s why we’re thrilled to introduce the latest addition to our fleet: **the Cirrus SR22T, tail number N345PK**, a high-performance, turbocharged marvel that redefines what’s possible in general aviation training.

 ## Why the SR22T Matters

-The Cirrus SR22T isn’t just another airplane—it’s an industry leader.
+The Cirrus SR22T isn’t just another airplane, it’s an industry leader.
 With a **turbocharged Continental TSIO-550-K engine producing 315 horsepower**, this aircraft delivers exceptional performance at high altitudes and across long distances.
 Whether you're training for your instrument rating or planning your first cross-country adventure, N345PK offers the range, speed, and capability to make every flight efficient and unforgettable.

 More than just power, this aircraft boasts an impressive suite of features that make it a standout for both training and advanced proficiency: